Property Case Studies

 Further, that although it is natural to assess financial contributions with reference to individual assets, it is also natural to assess the contribution of a spouse as homemaker and parent either by referring to the whole of the parties’ property or to some part of that property.
 For ease of comparison and calculation, it is convenient to assess the overall contributions of the parties at some stage to place the two types of contribution on the same basis, i.e. on a global or on an “asset-by-asset” basis.
 The circumstances of the particular case will determine which of the two approaches to use.
 However, there is much to be said of the view that in most cases, the global approach is more convenient.

 Stanford v Stanford (2012) 293 ALR 70

-The court determined that “just and equitable” is a conclusion reached after the examination of a range of potentially competing considerations.
+The High Court determined that “just and equitable” is a conclusion reached after the examination of a range of potentially competing considerations.
 It is not an exhaustive definition.
-The Court isolated three fundamental propositions when determining whether an order is “just and equitable”.
+The court isolated three fundamental propositions when determining whether an order is “just and equitable”.

 One, it is necessary to consider it is just and equitable to make a property settlement by identifying the existing legal and equitable interest of the parties in the property.

 Two, while s79 confers a broad power, it is a power which rests upon the law and not upon a judge’s discretion.